Quick start

 Where to go next

-- The guides cover transactions, choosing an engine, durability, encryption, backup and replication, and running the server.
+- The guides cover the storage engine, durability, sizing a store, and running the server.

-- The library API reference lists every type and method; the CLI reference lists every command and flag.
+- The library API reference lists every type and method; the server reference lists every flag and supported command.